 From I-495: Follow I-495 North to Exit 55 for MA-110 toward I-95 South.
 Merge onto I-95 South to Exit 57 MA-113 East.
 Follow signs to downtown Newburyport.

-Parking: There are 8 municipal lots in Newburyport:
+There are 8 municipal lots in Newburyport run by the City:

 - Green Street Lot at the corner of Green and Merrimac Streets

 - State Street Lot at the corner of State and Harris Streets

 - Waterfront Trust Lot off of Merrimac Street by the Chamber of Commerce and